 - Foodways and Food Insecurity

 Kathrina studies Filipino-Americans in the mid-20th century.
-Her dissertation focuses on Filipino farmworkers and households in San Joaquin County, CA (1939-1964) and the impact of structural racism on food accessibility.
-This will be studied through multi-method approaches that include oral history, foodmaps, text, and material culture.
+Her dissertation focuses on Filipino farmworkers and households in San Joaquin County, CA (1939-1965) and the impact of structural racism on food accessibility.
+This will be studied through multi-method approaches that include oral history, foodmaps, documents, and material culture.

 - Master in Applied Anthropology (2013), University of Maryland, College Park (UMCP)